 What problems can occur if varicose veins are left untreated?

 Most people with varicose veins do not develop complications.
 It is impossible to predict who will develop complications.
 The size of the varicose vein is not related to complications but the duration of the varicose vein is.
 Complications that may occur include:

 - Superficial thrombophlebitis - in this condition, the varicose vein is inflamed and tender.
 A clot is usually present in the vein.

 - Bleeding - even with minor trauma, the varicose vein may be associated with bleeding.
 Because the vein is under high pressure, the bleeding can be quite profuse.

 - Venous eczema - the skin around the vein may become dry and very itchy.

 - Venous pigmentation - this is brown staining of the skin around the ankle.
 It is due to the leakage of a small amount of blood from the veins into the skin.

 - Venous ulceration - ulcers at the ankle.

 Yes, unfortunately, there is no cure for this disease.
 Only complete stripping of the large superficial veins in the leg can completely remove the vein.
 In addition, the branches must also be removed otherwise recurrence will occur.
 When the large vein has been removed, only small spider veins can occur.
 To prevent recurrence of varicose veins, the best therapy is exercise and wearing compressible hose stocking.

-Depends, if one has symptoms of leg swelling, pain, ulcers or clots, then all medical insurance and even Medicare covers the cost of surgery.
+Depends, if one has symptoms of leg swelling, pain, ulcers or clots, then all medical insurance and even Medicare covers the cost of treatment.
 However, if the surgery is done purely for cosmetic reasons, then the cost of the procedure is not covered.
-The average cost of varicose vein surgery per leg ranges from $300 - $600 depending on the type of procedure.